-There are 20 monitoring sites in New Jersey where a filter-based sampler routinely collects 24-hour PM{2.5} samples (see Figure 3).
-At 10 sites, continuous particulate monitors (TEOMs) measure the concentration of fine particles every minute and transmit the data to the Bureau of Air Monitoring's central computer, where it is made available on the Bureau's public website (www.njaqinow.net).
-Additionally, at four of these locations, a separate 24-hour filter based sampler collects fine particles on three types of filter media which are subsequently analyzed using ion chromatography (IC), X-ray fluorescence (XRF), and Thermal Optical Analysis (TOA) to determine the concentrations of the chemical analytes that constitute the sample.
-(The Camden monitoring station was shut down on September 29, 2008 because the NJDEP lost access to the site).
+There are 19 monitoring sites in New Jersey where FRM samplers routinely collect 24-hour PM{2.5} samples (see Figure 3).
+At 11 sites, continuous particulate monitors (TEOMs) measure the concentration of fine particles every minute and transmit the data to the Bureau of Air Monitoring's central computer, where it is made available on the Bureau's public website (www.njaqinow.net).
+In 2009, an FRM sampler was established in June and a TEOM analyzer was established in September at the Newark Firehouse station.
+The TEOM analyzer at the Fort Lee station was temporarily shutdown in October 2009 due to utility problems.